 - The decrease in volatility is steady, without a lot of randomness—resulting in a positive compounding effect.

-These conditions were satisfied from mid-June to mid-October this year, and the performance of inverse volatility funds was impressive.
+These conditions were satisfied from mid-June to mid-October in 2012, and the performance of inverse volatility funds was impressive.
 The chart below shows $1K invested in Barclays’ medium term volatility product VXZ, and ZIV, VelocityShares’ -1X daily reset medium term volatility ETN.

 VXZ went down 36.4% during this 3 month period, ZIV was up 52.7%.
 This hat trick on inverse volatility paid off nicely.